Email: me (at) methanist (dot) com

 LNG is the only economically viable solution but most LNG vessels bring huge amounts of LNG, much more than a small island can digest.
 The cargo needs to be broken down into smaller cargos which must be transported by smaller ships to small receiving terminals.
 That’s what MedLNG is planning to do.

 MedLNG wants to be the logistical and storage solutions in order to gasify the islands of the Eastern Mediterranean.
 The hub is going to be placed on one of the big islands in order to serve as a conventional regasification terminal as well.

 TIMELINE, FINANCIAL REQUIREMENTS, AND MILESTONES

-The promoters have already made contact with interested parties in the region and also have run a first economic evaluation.
-That being said, most of the work needs to be redone in order to ensure proper dimensioning of the hub as well as the satellites and also in order to update information that has been gathered in 2012.
+The promoters have already made contact with interested parties in the region and also have run superficial economic evaluation.
+That being said, most of the work needs to be redone in order to ensure proper dimensioning of the hub as well as the satellites.

 A business plan can be developed in a few months after which direct pilot client acquisition can start at once.
 Any interested investor would look forward to funding a development phase of no less than 6 months where all the relevant studies must be conducted and agreements need to be negotiated.

 This project concept and all information therein is the sole property of The Methanist.
 By visiting this project concept you understand that even if you contact me, there is no obligation on my part to even respond you.
 If I respond this does not constitute any form of agreement to continue communication with you and/or to pursue this project with you.
 Please read the disclaimer for more information.